 With 135+ local exhibitors, agility demos, all-day entertainment and a mega-adoption event with more than 200 pets available for adoption, this free event attracts so many attendees that we feel compelled to share the tips with you below.

-Chicago, IL - Pet lovers in the Chicago area should get their four-legged friends ready for the 2015 Windy City Pet Expo, Saturday, July 25, 2015 at the Schaumburg Convention Center.
+Chicago, IL - Pet lovers in the Chicago area should get their four-legged friends ready for the 2017 Windy City Pet Expo™, July 22 & 23, 2017 at the Schaumburg Convention Center.
 This free indoor event attracts thousands of pet lovers looking to enjoy a day out with their furry, feathered or reptilian pals!

-The Windy City Pet Expo is organized by Amazing Pet Expos, which currently produces more than 40 pet expos around the country; all of them indoors and free to the general public.
+The Windy City Pet Expo is organized by Amazing Pet Expos™, which currently produces more than 30 pet expos around the country; all of them indoors and free to the general public.

 No doubt about it, these expos are CROWDED.
 As with any event that attracts large crowds, we’ve found that people who prepare for it tend to have a much better experience.
 With that being said, here are some tips that we’ve come up with to help ensure that our guests have the best day possible at the show: